Old Israeli shekel: History

 By August 1985, the exchange rate for one U.S. dollar reached IS 1500.
-The new Israeli shekel replaced the shekel following its hyperinflation and the enactment of the economic stabilization plan of 1985 which brought inflation under control.
+The new Israeli shekel replaced the shekel following its hyperinflation and the enactment of the economic stabilization plan of 1985, which brought inflation under control.
 It became the currency of Israel on 4 September 1985, removing three zeros from the old notes.

-The old shekel is no longer in circulation, has been demonetized, and is not exchangeable to current legal tender by the Bank of Israel.
+The old shekel is no longer in circulation, has been demonetized, and is not exchanged for current legal tender by the Bank of Israel.